A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Simulation Study

-We compare the performance of the proposed tensor-EM method with three other methods:\begin{enumerate} \item[(1)] EM-true, which is the EM algorithm starting from the true parameters as initial values; \item[(2)] EM-random, where we randomly generate the initial values for the EM algorithm and repeat five times, and then we select the estimators corresponding to maximum log-likelihood; \item[(3)] the tensor power method alone.
+We compare the performance of the proposed tensor-EM method in Section \ref{sec-est-tem} with three other methods:\begin{enumerate} \item[(1)] EM-true, which is the EM algorithm starting from the true parameters as initial values; \item[(2)] {EM-random, where we randomly generate the initial values for the EM algorithm.
+In random-effect LCM, we keep trying different initial values until we find the EM algorithm converges in 1000 iterations on five initial values and then we select the estimators corresponding to maximum log-likelihood.
+In fixed-effect LCM, we generate five initial values and run CEM algorithm on them until it converges or the number of iterations exceeds 1000, then we select the estimators corresponding to maximum log-likelihood.
+The first mechanism can hopefully find better solutions but the second one can save more time.
+We use EM-random algorithm with these two mechanisms and compare the results with tensor-EM to show the good performance of tensor-EM;} \item[(3)] the tensor method alone.
 In this third competitor, we permute the items randomly and obtain a tensor estimate for each permutation.
-Let $\pi$ be a permutation of $[J]$ and $R^{\pi}$ be subject response vector corresponding to permutation $\pi$ (i.e. $[R^{\pi}]_i = R_{\pi(i)}$).
-We obtain tensor estimates $\hat{\TT}^{\pi}$ from cross moments of $R^{\pi}$ and set the tensor estimates of original item parameters as $\hat{\theta}_{j,a} = \hat{\theta}_{\pi^{-1}(j),a}^{\pi}$.
+Let $\pi$ be a permutation of $[J]$ and $\RR_i^{\pi}$ be subject response vector corresponding to permutation $\pi$ (i.e. $[\RR_i^{\pi}]_k = R_{i,\pi(k)}$).
+We obtain tensor estimates $\hat{\TT}^{\pi}$ from cross moments of $\RR_i^{\pi}$ and set the tensor estimates of original item parameters as $\hat{\theta}_{j,a} = \hat{\theta}_{\pi^{-1}(j),a}^{\pi}$.
 We then repeat this procedure five times and finally take average of them.
-This repetition can reduce the MSE of item parameters a little but will remain the same magnitude. \end{enumerate} We emphasize that in the proposed tensor-EM method, we do not repeat the tensor power method or take any average.
+This repetition can reduce the MSE of item parameters a little but will remain the same magnitude; \item[(4)] {EM-tensor.
+This is the tensor-EM algorithm we detail in Section \ref{sec-est-tem}.
+We first apply the tensor method and obtain the tensor estimates.
+We then use tensor estimates as initializations for EM and CEM algorithm in random-effect LCM and fixed-effect LCM, respectively. } \end{enumerate} We emphasize that in the proposed tensor-EM method, we do not repeat the tensor power method or take any average.
 Empirically, just one implementation of the tensor power method gives good initial values for the EM algorithm.